On the State of Social Media Data for Mental Health Research: Discussion

 \textbf{Unifying Task Definitions}.
 In just 102 datasets, we identified 24 unique annotation mechanisms used to label over 35 types of mental health phenomena.
 This total represents a conservative estimate given that nominally equivalent annotation procedures often varied non-trivially between datasets (e.g. PHQ-9 vs. CES-D assessments, affiliations based on Twitter followers vs. engagement with a subreddit) \cite{faravelli1986assessment,pirina2018identifying}.
 Minor discrepancies in task definition reflect the heterogeneity of how several mental health conditions manifest, but also introduce difficulty contextualizing results between different studies.
 Moreover, many of these definitions may still fall short of capturing the nuances of mental health disorders \cite{arseniev2018type}.
 As researchers look to transition computational models into the clinical setting, it is imperative they have access to standardized benchmarks that inform interpretation of predictive results in a consistent manner \cite{norgeot2020minimum}.

 \textbf{Sharing Sensitive Data}.
 Most existing mental health datasets rely on some form of self-reporting or distinctive behavior to assign individuals into task groups, but admittedly fail to meet ideal ground truth standards.
+The clinically-annotated datasets that do exist are either proprietary or do not provide a clear mechanism for inquiring about availability.
 The dearth of large, shareable datasets based on actual clinical diagnoses and medical ground truth is problematic given recent research that calls into question the validity of proxy-based mental health annotations \cite{ernala2019methodological,harrigianmodels}.
 By leveraging privacy-preserving technology (e.g. blockchain, differential privacy) to share patient-generated data, researchers may ultimately be able to train more robust computational models \cite{elmisery2010privacy,zhu2016sharing,dwivedi2019decentralized}.
 In lieu of implementing complicated technical approaches to preserve the privacy of human subjects within mental health data, researchers may instead consider establishing secure computational environments that enable collaboration amongst authenticated users \cite{boebert1994data,rush2019icpsr}.

 \textbf{Addressing Bias}.
 There remains more to be done to ensure models trained using these datasets perform consistently irrespective of population.
 Several studies in our review attempted to leverage demographically-matched or activity-based control groups as a comparison to individuals living with a mental health condition \cite{coppersmith-etal-2015-clpsych,Cohan2018SMHDAL}.
-However, no study to our knowledge attempted to sample a demographically-representative cohort that would match the incidence of mental health disorders on a population level.
 A recent article found discrepancies between the prevalence of depression and PTSD as measured by the Centers for Disease Control and Prevention and as estimated using a model trained to detect the two conditions \cite{amir2019mental}.
 While the study posits reasons for the difference, it is unable to confirm any causal relationship.